 My name is Mosken and I can't sit for more than three minutes because of extreme back pain.
 I used to be a government lawyer in Norway, but am now disabled due to severe back problems.
 I personally know that a severe sitting disability requires huge life adjustments.
 I am also unable to walk for more than a couple of minutes, meaning that I spend my life laying down.

-Visit the only online support group in the world for people with sitting disability!
-We now also have a subgroup for non sitters at my forum.
-One of our members have started a thread about how to cope when you have sitting disability.
+Visit one of the few online support groups in the world for people with sitting disability caused by chronic pain!
+We have many topics started by our members about sitting disability.
 Read about Friends International in Wikipedia and watch our video about sitting disability.

 One of our members described her life with sitting disability like this: